Workplace Violence Prevention Plan (WVPP)

 - It is the responsibility of every member of the campus community to take any act of violence or threat of violence seriously and to immediately report workplace violence or threats of violence to the USF Public Safety department at (415) 422-2911.

-- Additional resources to report non-immediate emergencies are Human Resources, the USF Whistleblower hotline (800) 316-4315 or your supervisor.
-Human Resources and all supervisors will report all incidents to Public Safety.
+- Additional resources to report non-immediate emergencies are Human Resources, the USF Whistleblower hotline (800) 316-4315 or your manager or supervisor.
+Human Resources and all managers and supervisors will report all incidents to Public Safety.

-The University of San Francisco will implement the following effective procedures to coordinate implementation of its plan with other employers to ensure that those employers and their employees understand their respective roles, as provided in the plan.
+The University of San Francisco will implement the following effective procedures to coordinate implementation of its plan with other employers to ensure that those employers and employees understand their respective roles, as provided in the WVPP.

 - All employees will be trained in workplace violence prevention.